10 Phrases Every Buyer Has Heard During a House Visit

 • If the ad does not specify the floor and if there is a balcony or terrace, be suspicious.
 Often the “view” only appears if you stretch your neck out the kitchen window on the rear 1st floor... and the day is clear.

-2. “Fully remodeled” or “recently renovated”
+2. “Fully refurbished” or “recently renovated”

-• If they talk about serious work, confirm the essentials: plumbing, electricity, windows, insulation, kitchen, and bathroom.
+• If they talk about serious work, confirm the essentials: plumbing, electricity, windows, roof, insulation, kitchen, and bathroom.
 And if there were changes to the layout (walls removed, open-plan kitchen, etc.), ask if everything was done regularly and documented.

 3. Absurdly low price per m² (or ad without price)

-• And beware of the “cheap with small print”: confirm if it is really a normal sale, if it is free of occupancy, liens or charges, and if there are no less obvious conditions (e.g.: ongoing lease, sale of a share, etc.).
+• And beware of the “cheap with small print”: confirm if it's really a normal sale, if it's vacant, free of encumbrances or charges, and if there are no less obvious conditions (e.g., ongoing lease, partial share sale, etc.).

 4. Photos taken with fisheye lens + strange angles